-3.3 The committees shall undertake the following:

-- 3.3.2 Make reports and/or recommendations to the Board or other appropriate body or officer as may be determined by the committee arising from the outcome of the committee's process, the internal and external audit process or external inspections. - 3.3.3 Report annually to the Board on its workings and make recommendations for future work programmes and amended working methods if appropriate.
+- 3.3 The committees shall undertake the following: - 3.3.1 blank - 3.3.2 Make reports and/or recommendations to the Board or other appropriate body or officer as may be determined by the committee arising from the outcome of the committee's process, the internal and external audit process or external inspections. - 3.3.3 Report annually to the Board on its workings and make recommendations for future work programmes and amended working methods if appropriate.